Alphaomegainfinity/Project-4_Car_Price_Predictor/README.md

       Here is our best training and validation accuracy plot:
       ![v4](./images/visualisation4.png)

+1. Evaluation the model
-1. compare different models by dropping different columns we have experimented
+   compare different models by dropping different columns we have experimented

 ### Conclusion: